pkuwwt/my_reading_notes/programming-language/js-faq.md

 Dups_array(names);
 ```

-These are the main three methods used in JavaScript to get a unique array.

 ## How to call a function in every x seconds in JavaScript?
 In JavaScript, we use the function setInterval() to call any function in every x seconds.